grosser/i18n_data/Readme.md

  - 185 Language codes (iso 639 - 2 letter) in 68 Languages
  - 246 Country codes (iso 3166 - 2 letter) in 86 Languages
+ - contry specific codes e.g. zh_TW are also available, have a look at the isocodes website for all options

 Install
 =======